Photo by Scott Suchman and food styling by Carolyn Robb; for The Washington Post

 1/2 cup raisins

 Preheat the oven to 375 degrees.
-Grease an 8-inch square baking dish or a 9-inch deep-dish pie plate with cooking oil spray.
+Brush an 8-inch square baking dish or a 9-inch deep-dish pie plate with oil.
 Mix together 1/2 cup of the pecans, 2 tablespoons of the coconut, 1/4 teaspoon of the cinnamon, the brown sugar and a pinch of salt in a medium bowl.

 Stir together the oats, baking powder, the remaining 3/4 teaspoon of cinnamon and the remaining 1/2 teaspoon of salt in a mixing bowl.